BigSoftVideo/DOTEbase/glossary.md

 A [Collections Browser](collections-browser.md) is an ordered list of all current [Clip Collections](#clip-collection).

-### Colour Swatch Manager <a id='swtach-manager'></a>
+### Colour Swatch Manager <a id='swatch-manager'></a>

 Colours of Clips and Tiers can be managed in the [Colour Swatch Manager](colour-manager.md).
+A Colour Swatch is a specific colour that can be applied in other contexts.
-Colours can be named, renamed and deleted, and applied across locally, in a DOTEspace or across all DOTEspaces.
+Colour Swatches can be named (Presets), renamed and deleted, and applied across locally, in a [DOTEspace](dotespace.md) or across all DOTEspaces.
-Swatch sets can be created to apply in a DOTEspace.
+Swatch sets consisting of Presets can be created in a DOTEspace and applied to other DOTEspaces.

 ### Comment <a id='comment'></a>